Coffee and CBD need no introduction.

 Unlike other organs within the body, the liver doesn’t necessarily work overtime.
 It follows its own cycle of metabolism and breaks down substances at its own pace.
 So if there’s a higher concentration of substances that require the same enzymes to break down, as is the case with caffeine and CBD, the process will be slower, and the effects can be felt for longer.

 But for CBD to prolong the effects of caffeine, it must be extracted using the best methods available, such as CO2 extraction.
-As such, it’s important to purchase from reputable brands like Karing Kind Labs.
+As such, it’s important to purchase from reputable brands like Karing Kind Labs and Colorado Hemp Extracts.

 CBD has long been lauded for its numerous health benefits.
 However, it’s only recently that recreational cannabis consumers have discovered the powerful effects that cannabidiol delivers when added to coffee.
-If you haven’t tried adding CBD-infused coffee to your morning routine, stop by Karing Kind for CBD coffee, tinctures, or to speak with one of our award-winning budtenders.
+If you haven’t tried adding CBD-infused coffee to your morning routine, stop by Karing Kind or browse our online CBD menu and best-in-Boulder CBD selection for cannabidiol coffee, tinctures, or to speak with one of our award-winning budtenders.